tencent-quantum-lab/tensorcircuit/docs/source/infras.rst

 **Processing and error mitigation on sample results:**

-- :py:mod:`tensorcircuit.results`: Provide tools to process count dict and to apply error mitigation
+- :py:mod:`tensorcircuit.results`: Provide tools to process count dict and to apply error mitigation.

+**Cloud quantum hardware access module:**

+- :py:mod:`tensorcircuit.cloud`: Provide quantum cloud SDK that can access and program the real quantum hardware.

+- :py:mod:`tensorcircuit.compiler`: Provide compiler chains to compile and transform quantum circuits.

 **Shortcuts and Templates for Circuit Manipulation:**